 You should take the TOEFL no later than our regular application deadline, December 15, 2016.
 TOEFL scores are valid for a maximum of two years from our application deadline (so you must have taken the TOEFL exam on or after December 15, 2014 for the scores to be considered in this application cycle).
 If your scores are lower than our minimum requirements, and you decide to retake the TOEFL after December 15, 2016, we cannot guarantee that the Committee will consider your late scores (and any additional scores or scores submitted after the deadline must still be submitted through LSAC).

 Waivers of the TOEFL requirement are rarely granted, and are granted at the sole discretion of the Office of Graduate Legal Studies.
 Therefore, if you are planning to request a waiver, you should assume the request will be denied and make arrangements to take the test by the application deadline.
 Requests for waivers on the grounds that you have run out of time to take the exam or work primarily in the English language will not be granted.
-Waiver requests should be sent via email to email@example.com and should include a detailed description of why you think you qualify for a waiver.
+Waiver requests should be sent via email to firstname.lastname@example.org and should include a detailed description of why you think you qualify for a waiver and your CV/résumé.
 In your waiver request, if you have ever previously taken the TOEFL, you should also include your prior TOEFL score(s) and the date(s) taken.
 If you are granted a waiver, you must upload your waiver approval email to the “Attachments” section of this application.
 Waiver requests sent after December 15, 2016 will be automatically denied.

 Once submitted, all application materials become the property of LSAC and/or the Office of Graduate Legal Studies and as such will not be returned to you under any circumstances.